Pukeahu National War Memorial Park: Turkish Memorial

 Unveiled in March 2017, this memorial features a free-standing bronze plaque with words of reconciliation widely attributed to Mustafa Kemal Atatürk cut through it.
 This allows the viewer to see a Turkish red pine (pinus brutia) descended from the original Lone Pine at Gallipoli, which is planted directly behind the plaque.
 The memorial was designed by New Zealand artist and Army Gunner Matt Gauldie.

 United Kingdom Memorial

 In July 2017, the United Kingdom Memorial was unveiled by the UK Secretary of State for Foreign and Commonwealth Affairs, Boris Johnson.
 The memorial was designed and built by Weta Workshop with input from students at Massey University and the British Wimbledon College of Arts.

 The design takes the form of two of the UK and New Zealand's most iconic trees.
-The trunks of a Royal Oak and a Pōhutakawa intertwine to form one single leafy canopy, where leaves from both trees merge to create sense of shelter – giving the memorial its name: Whakaruruhau.
+The trunks of a Royal Oak and a pōhutukawa intertwine to form one single leafy canopy, where leaves from both trees merge to create sense of shelter – giving the memorial its name: Whakaruruhau.
 Standing at the plaque, between the branches a silhouette of a single soldier can be seen, representing the union of two countries who stood side by side and those millions who served in times of conflict, resolution and peace.